Fisher Pharm.D. Online Faculty Spotlight

 Fisher Pharm.D.
-Online is New York’s first clinically oriented Pharm.D. hybrid pathway, and reflects the same rigor that has brought our on-campus program national recognition.
+Online is New York’s first clinically oriented Pharm.D. hybrid pathway.
 With a strong curriculum led by our respected faculty, our students graduate prepared to make an impact in the pharmacy field.
 Learn more about our expert faculty below.

 Dr.Lipika Chablani